hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/README.md

 * You can set up Virtual Goods to be bought as In-App Purchases (IAPs).
 This is when you associate the Virtual Goods with the Product IDs of the corresponding items on the stores and when a good is purchased we can reconcile the store receipts with the items.
 * You can define relationships between your Virtual Goods so they can be traded or converted.

 There are many ways of awarding Virtual Goods.
-In this tutorial, we'll award the player with a Virtual Good by "purchasing" it, this is done via [BuyVirtualGoodsRequest](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md).
+In this tutorial, we'll award the player with a Virtual Good by "purchasing" it.
+This is done via a [BuyVirtualGoodsRequest](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md).

 ## Setting Up a Virtual Good